Dermatopathology

 Certification in dermatopathology in the United States and several other countries requires the completion of a medical degree, followed by residency training of 3 years in dermatology or 3 years in anatomic pathology (often completed as part of a 4-year combined residency in anatomic pathology and clinical pathology).
 Thereafter, an additional 1 or 2 years of post-residency education in dermatopathology is undertaken.
 For trainees with a primary background in pathology, the fellowship experience includes the equivalent of 6 months of clinical dermatology, and for those whose training is primarily in dermatology, 6 months of the fellowship are devoted to anatomic pathology.
 In the United States, dermatopathologists are first certified by the American Boards of Pathology or Dermatology, or the American Osteopathic Boards of Pathology or Dermatology, in the United Kingdom dermatopathologist are certified by the Royal College of Pathologist, and in the rest of the world by the International Board of Dermatopathology.
 Trainees then obtain subspecialty certification (termed "special competence") or Diploma in dermatopathology by written examination.
 Since 2003, the International Board of Dermatopathology (IBDP)—headquartered in Graz, Austria—also has certified candidates from countries around the world.
 This is done by IBDP review of applicants' professional qualifications, and a written and practical examination that is given in Europe each year.

 In the United States, dermatopathology is practiced in a variety of settings.
 Some biopsies are interpreted by the dermatologists who obtained them, some are sent to pathology laboratories and interpreted either by general pathologists or dermatopathologists, while others are interpreted at specialized dermatopathology laboratories.
 Only a few of the latter exist outside of the United States.
-In the academic setting, dermatopathology-specific journals, such as the Journal of Cutaneous Pathology, exist for researchers in the field.
+Availability of dermatopathology services is uneven internationally.
+In a 2026 global study of 158 countries, access to dermatopathologic care was significantly associated with national income level, with more limited access reported in lower-income countries.In the academic setting, dermatopathology-specific journals, such as the Journal of Cutaneous Pathology, exist for researchers in the field.